iyellalot25/backend-101-FLR/README.md

 http://localhost:3000
 ```

 The SQLite database is automatically created as `tasks.db` if it does not already exist.
-The `tasks` table is also created automatically.
+The `tasks` table is also created automatically and seeded with three example tasks when empty.

 Interactive API documentation is available at: